andrewrota/javascript-design-patterns/README.md

 JavaScript Design Patterns
 ==========================

-A repository to store basic, low-level design patterns written in JavaScript.
+A repository to keep examples of programming design patterns written in JavaScript.

 ## Resources